magnetikonline/css-animation-event/README.md

 # CSS animation event
 A very small (approx **800 bytes** minified and gzipped) cross browser compatible library to handle CSS3 animation and transition DOM events with a fall back pattern for unsupported browsers.

-Tested successfully with CSS3 animation/transition supported browsers of:
+Tested successfully with CSS animation/transition supported browsers of:
 - Google Chrome
 - Mozilla Firefox
 - Opera (12.10+)